Heart of Stone Tour

 The Heart of Stone Tour was the second solo concert tour by American singer-actress Cher.
 The tour supported her nineteenth studio album, Heart of Stone.
 A mini tour was set up in the summer 1989, and a second leg started in 1990.
-The tour reached North America, Australia and Europe and grossed over $40 million.
+The tour reached North America, Australia and Europe.

 Background

 The Heart of Stone Tour was Cher's most ambitious solo tour, after an 8-year absence, and spanned eight months, three continents plus two casinos, the Sands Hotel in Atlantic City and The Mirage in Las Vegas.
 It was, in Cher's own words, "a cross between Phantom of the Opera and Metallica".
 Her then-manager Bill Sammeth first set up a mini August tour in 1989, including stops in Detroit, Philadelphia, Chicago, Long Island, Providence, and Atlantic City.
 In eight shows, grosses of $200,000-plus per night were made before audiences of 8,000–11,500.
 After the filming of Mermaids, Cher resumed a bigger leg.
 The tour had been scheduled to open March 18 in Tucson, but the date was changed when the influenza threw Cher off her rehearsal schedule.
 Cher finally kicked off the North American leg of the tour in Dallas on March 31, 1990.
 The tour ran through to August 1990, and then proceeded to Europe and Australia in October and November.

 Cher sang in eight shows, during a six-night engagement, at the 1,500-seat theatre of The Mirage.